daharoni/Miniscope_Analysis/ReadMe.txt

+SOME FILES ARE CURRENTLY OUTDATED.
+THEY SHOULD BE UPDATED BY THE END OF JANUARY.

 This work is a result of a collaboration at UCLA between the Golshani Lab, Silva Lab, and Khakh Lab.
 Contact Daniel Aharoni, DBAharoni@gmail.com, with questions or comments.

 msBatchRun.m outlines the order one would generally run the processing and analysis functions.